regaw-leinad/nosql-sql/README.md

 ## In Development

-This project is currently under development while I add support for all DocumentDB operators, as well as more query configuration options.
+This project is currently under heavy development while I add support for all DocumentDB operators, as well as more query configuration options.

+* [ ]
 * [ ] Configuration for what to SELECT (`SELECT c.name, c.other...`)
 * [ ] Configuration for custom collection name (`...FROM myName m WHERE m.field = ...`)